-1. Upon completion of this course, the student will be able to fulfill the responsibilities of an actor in the preparation, rehearsal, and performance of a role in performance of an opera or related performance.
+1. Upon completion of this course, the student will be able to fulfill the responsibilities of an actor in the preparation, rehearsal, and performance of a role in performance of an opera or related work produced for a public audience.